 Private yoga classes can be really beneficial for both your student and yourself as the teacher.
 It means flexible scheduling, tailor-made tuition and a one to one connection that is very difficult to achieve in class.
 What else makes private sessions something to consider?
-The rates.

 Yup.
 When you come to set your prices for private yoga classes you cannot go for the set out price plan a yoga studio or gym may give you.
-These are personalized bespoke sessions that you are organising as an individual, not through another organization… so your prices should reflect that.
+These are personalized bespoke sessions that you are organizing as an individual, not through another organization… so your prices should reflect that.

 Have a look at my checklist below…

 IE….travelling TO your class location.
 This one may seem obvious but it’s surprising how many teachers don’t factor in gas prices or travel expenses when deciphering their rates for private classes.
 It’s SO important to do so that you aren’t left out of pocket.
 There are a few ways you can do this…

 OPTION A: Have a fixed rate fee for travel that you add to all invoices for students regardless of location.

 OPTION B: Charge your student per mile/km for your travel rates.

 Of course, you must do what is right for you here and that will be a little different for everyone.

 You may also want to determine a radius in which you are prepared to travel to teach.
 Be realistic here